rcrowther/django-taxonomy/README.md

             'taxonomy.apps.TaxonomyConfig',
             ...
         ]

-Then you will find the tests in the sub-folder of 'ttests'.
+The tests are in the sub-folder of 'ttests'.